raykauray/test-repos/README.md

 1.Please install node.js, version 14+.
 Follow [this link](https://nodejs.org/en/download/) to install nodejs according for your OS.

-2.After install nodejs, navigate to the root directory of the project
+2.After installing nodejs, navigate to the root directory of the project

 3.Inside root directory, type, ```npm install```